 More than four million Americans are living with chronic hepatitis in the United States, but most do not know they are infected.
 Many people live with chronic hepatitis for decades without symptoms or feeling sick.

 - Getting tested could save your life.

 Lifesaving treatments are available for chronic hepatitis B, and new treatments are available that can cure hepatitis C. Still, getting tested is the only way to know whether you are infected.
-Take CDC’s Hepatitis Risk Assessment to see whether you should be tested for viral hepatitis.

 What’s more, the CDC reports that one quarter of people living with HIV also have HCV and that people at risk for HIV are also at risk for HBV.

 NHTD was launched in 2011 with the release of the U.S. Department of Health and Human Services Action Plan for the Prevention, Care and Treatment of Viral Hepatitis.